spotify/scio/README.md

 First install the [Google Cloud SDK](https://cloud.google.com/sdk/) and create a [Google Cloud Storage](https://cloud.google.com/storage/) bucket for your project, e.g. `gs://my-bucket`.
 Make sure it's in the same region as the BigQuery datasets you want to access and where you want Dataflow to launch workers on GCE.

-Then clone this repository and publish artifacts locally.
+# Building Scio

+Scio is built using [SBT](http://www.scala-sbt.org/).
+To build Scio and publish artifacts locally, run:

 ```bash
 git clone git@github.com:spotify/scio.git